 Why Does Anemia Happen During Pregnancy?

 During pregnancy, your blood volume significantly increases to meet the needs of your growing baby (2).
 In turn, your body needs to make more red blood cells to carry more oxygen.
 The amount of iron and vitamins that you have stored in your body may not be enough to support the increased need to carry oxygen.
-If supplementation of iron, folate, or B12 is inadequate, anemia can develop.
+(Most pregnant women take a prenatal vitamin, but sometimes that alone is still not enough to prevent anemia.)
+If the supplementation of iron, folate, or B12 is inadequate, anemia can develop.

 How Do I Know if I Have Anemia During Pregnancy?